 Daily 10:00AM – 4:00PM*

-Please deposit food scraps in black tumbler bins only.
+Please deposit food scraps in designated areas only.
 Compostable and plastic bags should be discarded in nearby trash bin.

 *Compost Drop Off is CLOSED on Special Admission Days, New Year’s Day, Labor Day, Thanksgiving, and Christmas Day